 - Serena van der Woodsen in Gossip Girl, whose family runs a Dutch shipping company dating back to the 18th century.

 - The Two Ronnies gave us Otto van Dancer.
 Pronounce the v with a German f and you get the joke.

-- The eponymous protagonist of obscure British-made Police Procedural Van der Valk is quite difficult to place in this list, as while the series spent a lot of time dealing with the less salubrious side of Freestate Amsterdam, Van der Valk himself was unambiguously Lawful Good.
+- The protagonist of Van der Valk is quite difficult to place in this list, as while the series spent a lot of time dealing with the less salubrious side of Freestate Amsterdam, Van der Valk himself was unambiguously Lawful Good.

 - Grace Van Pelt on The Mentalist.

-- Born Rob Szatkowski, Rob Van Dam got his name from wrestler Ron Slinker, because of his resemblance to actor Jean-Claude Van Damme.
+- Rob Van Dam got his name from wrestler Ron Slinker, because of his resemblance to actor Jean-Claude Van Damme.

 - Ilyasviel von Einzbern in Fate/stay night starts off as a villain but turns out to be slightly nicer than she looks.
 The rest of her family, however, may qualify...

 - The title character of the webcomic Van Von Hunter.

 - Joey Von Krause from Mortifer.
 Except it turns out not to be his real name...

 - Despite his scary name, Moloch Von Zinzer is a pretty normal guy.